Addinsoft/Ready-to-run/README.md

 # XLSTAT Ready to run library
-XLSTAT Ready to run library is a small .NET library written in C#, to create Microsoft Excel files in the XLSM format with a XLSTAT preconfigured analyse.
+XLSTAT Ready to run library is a small .NET library written in C#, to create Microsoft Excel files in the XLSM format with an XLSTAT preconfigured analyse.
-The file generated with the library contains a **Start** sheet which has a button to launch the preconfigured XLSTAT analysis.
-It also has sheet for data.
+The file generated with the library contains a **Start** sheet which displays a button to launch the preconfigured XLSTAT analysis.
+It also has a **Data** sheet that contains the exported data.
 XLSTAT is available on www.xlstat.com.

 ## Requirements
-XLSTAT Ready to tun is based on .NET 5.0 and use ClosedXML library (https://github.com/ClosedXML/ClosedXML).
+XLSTAT Ready to run is based on .NET Framework 4.7.2 and use ClosedXML library (https://github.com/ClosedXML/ClosedXML).
 Visual Studio 2019 or higher is required.

 ## How to use it?
-To integrate XLSTAT Ready to run features you need to add a reference to the project into your project.
+To integrate XLSTAT Ready to run features you need to add a reference to the project into your project or install the nuget package.
-XLSTAT Ready to run use a generic data structure which contains a vector of labels and a matrix of data.
+XLSTAT Ready to run uses a generic data structure which contains a vector of labels and a matrix of data.
-Definition of the main data structure:
+Definition (C#) of the main data structure:

     public class Data<T>
     {